tobyshooters/entitled-opinions/README.md

 ## How to replicate

-Download the Entitled Opinions podcast RSS feed [here](https://web.stanford.edu/dept/fren-ital/opinions/podcast/opinions.xml) and save it as `entitled-opinions.xml`
+Download the Entitled Opinions podcast RSS feed [here](https://web.stanford.edu/dept/fren-ital/opinions/podcast/opinions.xml) and save it as `opinions.xml`.
+I used https://getrssfeed.com/ with the Spotify link.

-`1_parse_xml.py` will extract the key information from the XML using the Python built-in `html.minidom` and save it as `entitled-opinions.json`.
+`1_parse_xml.py` will extract the key information from the XML using the Python built-in `html.minidom` and save it as `opinions.json`.

 `2_download_and_transcribe.py` will read the saved json and download the audio files for each episode.
 It will then convert the `.mp3` files into 16 kHz